 |Brilhart mouthpieces.
 An attempt at a Time Line|

-Below is my best guess on the production year based on information collected for over 3100 Brilharts with serial numbers.
+Below is my best guess on the production year based on information collected for almost 5000 Brilharts with serial numbers.

-I have not included clarinet or baritone pieces, Streamlines and Tonalites.
+I have not included Streamlines, Tonalites and Level-Air.
 Nor the pieces Made in England.

 NB!
 Streamlines and clarinet pieces did NOT have Great Neck printed on them

 Start- and end-serials for each period are those I have in my files, not necessarily the exact numbers where the period changed.

 In February 1951, Personalines were introduced, and at the same time they started all over with the serial numbers, the so-called small font.

 While they had used parallel serial number lines for each type of mouthpiece since Great Neck, they now switched to only one line of serials.

 NB!
 The Level-Air metal mouthpieces changed to date-based serials after the Selmer take-over and Selmer continued with this kind of serial numbers for the Level-Air only until they stopped production, probably in the 1980's.